Space Center Houston

-Space Center Houston is a science museum that serves as the official visitor center of NASA Johnson Space Center in Houston, Texas.
+Space Center Houston is a science museum that serves as the official visitor center of the NASA Johnson Space Center in Houston, Texas.
 It was designated a Smithsonian Affiliate museum in 2014.
-The organization is not owned by NASA and does not receive federal funds -- it is the cornerstone project of the nonprofit Manned Space Flight Education Foundation, a 501(c)(3) organization.
+The organization is not owned by NASA and does not receive federal funds – it is the cornerstone project of the nonprofit Manned Space Flight Education Foundation, a 501(c)(3) organization.
 The center does have a strong partnership with NASA Johnson Space Center, the home of Mission Control and astronaut training, which affords the center access to tour the grounds and some buildings with the general public.

 The center opened in 1992 replacing the former Visitor Center in Johnson Space Center Building 2.
 The museum is 250000 sqft and displays over 400 space artifacts, including the Mercury 9, Gemini 5, and Apollo 17 flown space capsules and the only space shuttle visitors can walk inside.

 Starship gallery

 This artifact gallery includes three flown spacecraft, several used in training, and a display of Moon rocks: